h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_1_Quiz.md

 3. Calculate the optimal weight vector $\mathbf{w}^*$
 4. Find the bias term $b^*$ using the support vector conditions
 5. Write the final decision function $f(\mathbf{x}) = \text{sign}(\mathbf{w}^{*T}\mathbf{x} + b^*)$
+6. In a strategy game, your Red Army units are at $(0, 1)$, $(1, 0)$ and enemy Blue Army units are at $(-1, -1)$.
+Design the optimal defensive wall (straight line) that maximizes your controlled territory.
+Calculate the safety margin and determine where to place an additional Red unit for maximum advantage.

 For a detailed explanation of this problem, see [Question 5: Analytical Solution](L5_1_5_explanation.md).